Capsule Volume Calculator

 Where are capsule shapes found in real life?

-Capsule shapes are used in pharmaceutical pills, propane tanks, submarine hulls, pressure vessels, and stadium roofs.
-The rounded ends distribute stress evenly, making capsules structurally efficient.
+Capsule shapes show up in pharmaceutical pills, propane tanks, submarine hulls, pressure vessels, and stadium roofs.
+The rounded ends spread pressure evenly, which is why pressure vessels use them.

 What happens when the cylinder height is zero?

 When h = 0, the two hemispherical caps meet directly and the capsule becomes a full sphere.
 The volume simplifies to (4/3)πr³, which is the standard sphere formula.
-You can verify this with our sphere volume calculator.
+You can verify this with the sphere calculator.